 Animals and/or vandals are destroying the light-weight trash bags that some of you are currently using and spreading your garbage in the streets; therefore, the board respectfully requests that you no longer use these light-weight trash bags (particularly the grocery-type bags).
 Further, the board is restating the trash policy to add some flexibility.
 Per the rule stated above, only trash cans should be used; however, the board understands that many of you put lawn clippings into black heavy-weight garbage bags.
 Therefore, the following applies:

-In conjunction with WCA, HBTM participates in the residential recycling program.
+In conjunction with Texas Pride, HBTM participates in the residential recycling program.

-Use the blue containers that were provided by WCA.
+Use the containers that were provided by Texas Pride.
 If you don’t have one, call

 Paper: newspaper, magazines, phone books, catalogs, junk mail, envelopes,

 file folders, computer paper, construction paper, colored paper, corrugated

 cardboard boxes, cereal and soda/beer boxes, gift boxes, wrapping paper.

 Containers: aluminum cans, aluminum foil, plastic bottles/jugs/buckets #1-7

 (milk, soda, water, juice, liquor, shampoo, detergent, pool supplies, pet food,